mtavano/backoffice/Readme.md

 #### **GET /admin/cards**

-This endpoint shouldhave `x-admin-key` header with admin key string
+This endpoint should have `x-admin-key` header with admin key string

 **Request**